Roodepoort: History

 In 1884, brothers Fred and Harry Struben, having discovered gold on the farm Wilgespruit at the western end of the Witwatersrand, were granted concessions to mine the area.
-When George Harrison's find at Langlaagte came to light and gold fever took hold, the Strubens brothers were joined by a swarm of gold diggers.
+When George Harrison's find at Langlaagte came to light and gold fever took hold, the Struben brothers were joined by a swarm of gold diggers.
 Other areas such as Maraisburg were prospected and mined by A.P.
 Marais and at Florida, the owners were van der Hoven, Bantjies and Lys.
 Though the Struben brothers' Confidence Reef bore little gold and their mine was unprofitable, the ramshackle town that grew around it became the Roodepoort Municipality in 1904.
-Incorporating the towns of Hamburg, Florida and Maraisburg, Roodepoort became a city in 1977, and has since developed as one of Johannesburg's most prominently-Afrikaans (language of Dutch origin) speaking districts.
+Incorporating the towns of Hamburg, Florida and Maraisburg, Roodepoort became a city in 1977, and has since developed as one of Johannesburg's most predominantly Afrikaans-speaking districts.

-Ethnicity
+Geography

-Traditionally, Roodeport was an Afrikaans-speaking area, but after apartheid, the area has attracted different ethnic groups and the dominant language is now English.
-The rapid expansion of middle-class housing in the area has caused an influx of all ethnic groups, most of whom are middle class.
+Roodepoort is located approximately 20 kilometres west of Johannesburg on the western rural-urban fringe of the Greater Johannesburg metropolis and at the gateway to the West Rand.
+It is bordered by Cosmo City to the north, Randburg to the east, Soweto to the south and Krugersdorp to the west.

 Economy

 Retail

 Roodepoort has seen large population growth due to Johannesburg urban sprawl.
-There are two major malls in the area - Clearwater Mall, the most upscale in Roodepoort and Westgate Mall the largest and oldest.
-Areas of interest for entertainment include the Featherbrooke Village centre which is close to the old Monash University (now the IIE MSA) and is a student hotspot.
-Also found in the area is the Hillfox Centre and the Strubens Valley strip malls, both are large retail centres.
+There are two major malls in the area - Clearwater Mall, the most upscale in Roodepoort, and Westgate Mall, the largest and oldest.
+Also found in the area is the Hillfox Centre and the Strubens Valley strip malls, which are both large retail centres.

-Roodepoort has a wide variety of restaurants and shopping centres.
-The CBD of the city has shifted from its historical center to a location adjacent to the N1 Highway & 14th Avenue interchange in Constantia Kloof.
-Regional headquarters of banks, a large hospital, various office parks and two large hotels are found in the new CBD.
-Roodepoort still has a large industrial sector along Main Reef Road (R41).
+The CBD of the city has shifted from its historical center to a location adjacent to the N1 highway & 14th Avenue interchange in Constantia Kloof.
+Regional headquarters of banks, a large hospital, various office parks and two hotels are found in the new CBD.
+Roodepoort still has a large industrial sector along the Main Reef Road (R41) to Randfontein.
 A number of logistical firms work from the area as well as other light industry.

 Sport

 The city has a large golf course called Ruimsig Country Club in the suburb Ruimsig.
 Another smaller golf course is the Jackel Creek Golf Estate.
 In between the two, there is a links golf course Eagle Canyon.
-Further south in Roodepoort there's a golf course called CMR Golf Club.
+Further south in Roodepoort is the CMR Golf Club.
 Roodepoort Athletics Stadium is also found within the city.
 It has three mega private gym facilities owned by Virgin Active and Planet Fitness.